-Committee and some have created separate ergonomic committees.
-These committees will analyze risk factors on the produc-MENTAL HEALTH: A mental health workshop for Team Members tion floor and work together to implement solutions.
-Specific across our sites will be rolled out in 2024.
-This workshop completraining is provided to these committees on analyzing these risk ments the mandatory mental health training for our people factors and utilizing standardized tools properly.
-Best practice leaders.
-For more information on the mental health services we sharing will continue across the network during the monthly provide, please visit Diversity, Equity and Inclusion.
-OHS meetings.
+MENTAL HEALTH: A mental health workshop for Team Members across our sites will be rolled out in 2024.
+This workshop complements the mandatory mental health training for our people leaders.
+For more information on the mental health services we provide, please visit Diversity, Equity and Inclusion.

-Maple Leaf Foods secures all personal health-related information HEALTH PROMOTION: Weekly messages have been circulated since May 2023.
-Relevant and important health promotional to maintain confidentiality.
-A Team Member's written authorization to disclose health information must be obtained prior to topics are emailed to the site teams to promote wellness, such as migraines, sun safety, mental health self-care and continuum, disclosure.
-Occupational Health Services' procedures and job descriptions include the requirement to maintain confidentiand antimicrobial resistance risk (AMR) for the workforce.
-Team ality.
-Personal health-related information and participation Members have access to occupational and non-occupational medical and healthcare services through their site's OHS departin any services or programs is not used for any favourable or unfavourable treatment of Team Members. ment and external providers (e.g., Employee and Family Assistance Program) by in-person, telephone, or online access.
+HEALTH PROMOTION: Weekly messages have been circulated since May 2023.
+Relevant and important health promotional topics are emailed to the site teams to promote wellness, such as migraines, sun safety, mental health self-care and continuum, and antimicrobial resistance risk (AMR) for the workforce.
+Team Members have access to occupational and non-occupational medical and healthcare services through their site's OHS department and external providers (e.g., Employee and Family Assistance Program) by in-person, telephone, or online access.